EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

    The generated TDP opened in separated windows for the existing FRET pairs

-You can see an example of the kinetic information extracted for the YR FRET pair on :numref:`3c_YR_dwell_time` with the selected cluster on the right side of the graph.
+You can see an example of the kinetic information extracted for the YR FRET pair on :numref:`3c_YR_dwell_time` with the selected cluster on the right side of the graph showing the transitions from high to low FRET efficiencies corresponding to the tether movement from state 1 to state 3.
 The fitted dwell time for these transitions is calculated as 0.67 s.

 .. figure:: ./../../figures/examples/10_3c_dwell_time_fit.png
    :width: 500